DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

     different sound systems, if the lib of one is missing that shouldn't make your application fail)
   * You avoid versioned symbols - as long as a function with a given name is available at all, you can use it - even if it has a different version than on the system you compiled on
-  * If you use SDL2 yourself, it will do this for most system libs (esp. the graphics and sound related ones)
+  * If you use SDL2 yourself, it will do this for most system libs (esp. the graphics and sound related ones).
     So if you choose to bundle SDL2, that will not cause many hard dependencies.
      * Linux distributions tend to build SDL2 in a way that explicitly links against all those libs, so indeed build SDL2 yourself; make sure to have the relevant development headers installed
-* Unfortunately, for C++ APIs this is not an option - another reason to prefer plain C libs :-)
+* Unfortunately, for C++ APIs `dlopen()` + `dlsym()` is not an option - another reason to prefer plain C libs :-)

-## Basic System Libraries
+## Basic system libraries

 The most basic system libs you can hardly avoid are: